-Breakouts are the worst, and sometimes it feels like we’re on a never-ending quest to pinpoint what causes acne flare-ups and exactly what we can do — or avoid doing — to prevent them.
-We’ve all heard the big ones: you’re not washing your face, you’re not moisturizing enough, or you’re too stressed out.
+Breakouts are tricky.
+Sometimes it feels like we’re on a never-ending quest to pinpoint what causes acne flare-ups and exactly what we can do — or avoid doing — to prevent them.
+We’ve heard the big ones: you’re not washing your face, you’re not moisturizing enough, or you’re too stressed out.

 But there are lots of other, less obvious things that may be inadvertently causing pimples.
-They’re a little sneakier, and creep into your daily routine in ways that might surprise you.
-The good news is, there are easy fixes for all of them!
+They’re a little sneakier, and might creep into your daily routine in ways that surprise you.
+The good news?
+There are easy fixes for all of them!

 The culprit: Your hands

 Why they’re to blame: Breakouts are caused by dead skin cells, sebum (our skin’s oil), and P. acnes bacteria combining in our pores.
-Simply touching your face with your hands won’t cause breakouts, but the germs and bacteria on them could, especially if you’re acne prone.
-That’s because touching your face spreads the bacteria that’s already on your skin around and adds additional bacteria, the perfect recipe for a breakout!
+Simply touching your face with your hands won’t cause breakouts, but the germs and bacteria on them could — especially if you’re acne prone.
+Touching your face spreads the bacteria that’s already on your skin around and adds additional bacteria, the perfect recipe for a breakout!
 Picking, squeezing, and scratching your skin has the same effect and also won’t aid you in your pursuit of keeping your skin clear.

 The solution: To prevent the spread of bacteria, wash your hands frequently if you have an uncontrollable habit of constantly touching your face.
 Try to resist the urge to scratch too hard or pick at scabs by distracting your hands with other things.

 The culprit: Your skincare routine

 Why it’s to blame: You might be over-exfoliating your face.
 Yup, that’s a real thing!
-Scrubbing your face too much, like with a motorized cleansing brush, can actually cause clogged pores to swell and spread bacteria across your face and into other pores.
-Using too much of certain drying ingredients (salicylic acid, benzoyl peroxide, and sulphur are common culprits) can dry out your skin to a point that it over-produces oil, causing even more breakouts.
+Scrubbing your face too much, like with a motorized cleansing brush, can cause clogged pores to swell and spread bacteria across your face and into other pores.
+Using too much product (washing your face too much) can dry out your skin to a point that it over-produces oil, causing even more breakouts.

-The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser— like SLMD Skincare’s Salicylic Acid Cleanser, which is great for exfoliating without irritating or drying out your complexion.
-Then stick to a simple routine throughout the rest of the week.
-SLMD Skincare’s Acne System was formulated especially for acne-prone skin, and it won’t aggravate your skin!
+The solution: Skip the expensive electronic face-scrubbers, and stick to an acne-fighting cleanser, with ingredients like salicylic acid which will help to exfoliate without irritating or drying out your complexion.
+Make sure you’re sticking to a simple routine and don’t wash your face more than twice a day!

 The culprit: Your makeup products